image

 What's special about this program?

-The Early Childhood Studies Associate Degree Program at San Antonio College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, www.naeyc.org.
-The accreditation term runs from March 2023 through March 2025.
+The A.A.S.
+Early Childhood Studies Program at San Antonio College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children (NAEYC).
+The current accreditation term runs from March 2023 through March 3030.

 AAS Logo.jpg